 - Define percentage.
 Explain how to convert a percentage to a decimal and a decimal to a percentage.

 To take an amount from the whole number in a mixed number and add it to the fraction.
 Borrowing changes the way the number is expressed but does not change its value.

 The period between whole numbers and decimals.
-The higher the number of places to the right of the decimal point, the smaller the decimal’s value.
+The higher the number of places to the right of the decimal point, the more precise the value.

 The quantity that a number is divided into.
 The dividend is in the numerator of a fraction.

-The quantity by which a number is divided.
+The quantity that divides a number.
 The divisor is in the denominator of a fraction.

 A number that indicates parts of a whole number.
 Fractions appear as one number over the other with a slash or horizontal line between them.

 The highest number that can evenly divide into two numbers.
 Finding the greatest common factor of the numerator and the denominator is the first step to reducing a fraction.

 A fraction in which the numerator is larger than the denominator.
 Improper fractions equal amounts greater than one.